yapplabs/ember-radio-button/README.md

 button will be in a checked state when `groupValue === value`.

-The component exposes a `changed` action that allows you to do something when clicking one of your radio buttons results in `groupValue` changing.
+The component exposes a `changed` action that allows you to do something when a user interaction causes one of your radio buttons to update `groupValue`.
 This is useful if you want to autosave a model in response to a user action, rather than with an observer.